 Hesslegrave finds many layers in her performance; at one point she oozes both wrath and love as she talks of cutting off her partner’s cock.

 Even in the more fantastic moments of Ridley’s script the two are convincing, which makes those moments when they get to the truth that more crushing; as small details of their tragedy are revealed it is at times difficult to hold back tears.

 Director Sabrina Evertt helps immensely by stripping away any artifice.
 Here we simply get Hesslegrave and Oliver, alone on stage, with only their bodies and voices to tell the story.
 She is, of course, helped immensely by choreographer Joel Sturrock who, despite two actors not trained as dancers, gets them to do some surprising things.
 What makes the choreography even more remarkable is that it all must be performed while reciting Ridley’s text.

-Everything is wrapped inside Julie Casselman’s hypnotic original music and sound design, rivaling the best that you will see on film, as it emphasises the transitions, and then quickly disappears into the background.
+Everything is wrapped inside Julie Casselman’s hypnotic original music and sound design, rivalling the best that you will see on film, as it emphasizes the transitions, and then quickly disappears into the background.

 Even while Ridley spends a little too much time on some scenes, especially in the long sequence at the end, there remains both resonance and a satisfying realization that we’re witness to something different.
 You really should discover Tender Napalm’s truths for yourself.